pixel-ports/docs-pas/docs/user_guide.md

 }
 ```

-After pressing the **Execute** button, you should see the following response
+After pressing the **Execute** button, you should see the following response:

 ```
 {